superfly/docs/app-guides/multi-region.md

 We need to:
 * set up the Postgres database and replicas
 * set up Redis
-* add an optional replay/forwarding strategy for requests that write to the database
+* look at optional request replay/forwarding
-* discuss alternative globe-native datastores
+* discuss alternative global datastores

 ### Setting up the database
 Getting the Fly managed Postgres database ready is covered in detail in the [reference](https://fly.io/docs/getting-started/multi-region-databases/), but these are the main steps: